How to Open Bank Accounts Online: What You Need to Know

 Funding information: How will you add funds to the account?
-Banks often require an initial deposit to get your account opened.
+Banks often require an initial deposit to get your account opened (typically it's between $25 and $100).
 To do that, you might be able to use your credit or debit card.
 Alternatively, you can provide routing and account numbers to create a link to another bank account

 No Forms?
 Ever?

 With some banks, you’re done opening your account once you provide the information above.
 You sign any legal agreements with an e-signature, and you can start using the account almost immediately.